 Art and music have been part of my life from earliest childhood.

-As a young schoolboy I had my first conducting lessons and met Leonard Bernstein who left such a deep impression on me that when the time came to choose a subject to study, orchestra conducting was the clear winner over the alternatives architecture and car design!
+My first conducting lessons I had with 11 years and met Leonard Bernstein who left such a deep impression on me that when the time came to choose a subject to study, orchestra conducting was the clear winner over the alternatives architecture and car design!

-But still organic evolution, breath and colours, as well as three-dimensionality, proportion and architectural structure remain central to my musical thoughts and feelings.
+But still organic evolution, breath and colors, as well as three-dimensionality, form, proportion and architectural structure remain central to my musical thoughts and feelings.

 My most remarkable concert experience ever I owe to Carlo Maria Giulini and I am deeply thankful for his encouraging remarks that he needed much time to learn while young, but with age finds he needs more time to think.